lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 Now open the Notebook *00-is-it-a-bird-creating-a-model-from-your-own-data.ipynb*.
 Click on Run All at the top of the screen.
 It will then ask you to choose a kernel source.
 Select Python Enviroments and the recommended version of Python.
 Now the notebook should be running.

-First it will fetch one bird image and one forest image from the internet.
+First, it will fetch one bird image and one forest image from the internet.
 Next it will download 200 birds and 200 non-birds to build a training set which should take about 7 minutes.
 After some clean up steps, the notebook will run deep-learning code to train a RESNET-18 classifier network.
-All the learning is in vision learner.
+All the learning is perfomed in vision learner.
 Note the graphics which shows you the learning progress.
 We are running 3 epochs and 6 batches per epoch.
 You will likely see that the error rates are very low approaching 0.

-Training will take a few minutes using the CPU only which is the default (only 1 minute on our lab machines).
+Training will take several minutes using the CPU only which is the default (less than 1 minute on our lab machine GPUs).
 Finally, the notebook will check the original bird image to see if it is a bird.
 Pretty cool, huh.

 Next we will run the same example using the GPU instead of the CPU.